-The Public Library at Tellico Village is a full service public library that is open to all that live or work in the surrounding communities.
+The Public Library at Tellico Village is a full service public library that is open to all who live or work in the surrounding communities.
 There is no charge to receive a library card.
-However, patrons are encouraged to become a member of the Friends of the Tellico Village organization.
+However, patrons are encouraged to become a member of the Friends of the Tellico Village Library organization.

 History of Library

 The Public Library at Tellico Village has its roots in the community of Tellico Village.
 In 1987, book lovers began a Book Club.
-That led to the creation of a small lending library furnished with 500 books from the Loudon County Library Book Regional Bookmobile.
+That led to the creation of a small lending library furnished with 500 books from the Loudon County Library Regional Bookmobile.

 Several moves later, each to larger facilities, the library changed its focus.
 The time had come to move from serving only the residents of Tellico Village.
-In 1997, The library became The Tellico Village Public Library to serve the residents of all the surrounding communities.
+In 1997, the library became The Tellico Village Public Library to serve the residents of all the surrounding communities.
 In October 2012, the library moved into a 6554 square foot building financed through a special loan from the United States Rural Development Agency.
 The mortgage and operating expenses are the responsibility of the Friends of the Tellico Village Library.
 The name of the library was changed to The Public Library at Tellico Village to reflect the fact that it is indeed a public library.

-Its vision to be the center for lifelong learning, providing the community with access to the information that will fulfill personal growth, cultural enrichment and knowledge in all fields of interest.
+The Public Library at Tellico Village’s vision is to be the center for lifelong learning, providing the community with access to the information that will fulfill personal growth, cultural enrichment and knowledge in all fields of interest.